khaledalamin/Deep-learing/battery_project/README.md

 For more details, refer to comments in `battery_mimic.m` and the download script.

 ### Tests
-Run `pytest` from the repository root to perform a few sanity checks on the sample dataset and download script.
+Run `pytest` in this folder (or from the repository root) to perform a few sanity checks on the sample dataset, MATLAB scripts, and helper files.